Not Now, Kiddo

-Master #2: I think I should warn you-
+Master #2: I think I should warn you—Master #1: Not now!

 Dave: What, Murray?
 Not now, Murray!
 Can't you see I'm doing business, Murray?
 Not now, Murray!
 Not now, Murray!
 Not now, Murray!
 Not now, Murray!

-In the episode "Where No One Has Gone Before", Wesley tries to tell Riker twice that Kosinski wasn't responsible for getting the Enterprise to a different galaxy.
+- In the episode "Where No One Has Gone Before", Wesley tries to tell Riker twice that Kosinski wasn't the one responsible for getting the Enterprise to a different galaxy.
 Riker cops to his mistake later on.